 The filing fee for a voluntary annexation petition currently $350.
 The petitioner will also be responsible for the balance of advertising fees for the request following the Council's decision.
 The annexation process is approximately a 2.5-month process, starting with application submittal and ending with the public hearing.
 If the Council decides to annex your property, they will adopt an annexation ordinance; the effective date of annexation will occur immediately following the hearing.
 Once annexed, the property owner will be entitled to all available City services.
 The property will be subject to Town of Morehead City as well as Carteret County property taxes.

-For questions regarding annexations, please reach out to Planning and GIS Technician Annie Bunnell at 252-726-6848 x103 or by email at firstname.lastname@example.org.
+For questions regarding annexations, please reach out to Planner Annie Bunnell at 252-726-6848 x103 or by email at firstname.lastname@example.org.